alexsasu/Uni-DS-Projects/README.md

 </details>

 Before using the dimensionality reduction techniques on our data, we first preprocessed it in the following ways:
-- we first standardized it (through a **standard scaler**, in order to obtain mean 0 and variance 1 for the dimensionality reduction methods)
+- we first **removed outliers** through the **z-score** method, by eliminating data points that were at least 3 standard deviations away from the mean
-- and then we **removed outliers** (through the **z-score** method, by eliminating data points that were at least 3 standard deviations away from the mean)
+- and then we standardized it through a **standard scaler**, in order to obtain mean 0 and variance 1 for the dimensionality reduction methods

 <details>
 <summary>Afterwards, we applied two <b>feature extraction</b> methods on our processed data, and one <b>feature selection</b> method, namely <b>Principal Component Analysis (PCA)</b>, <b>Linear Discriminant Analysis (LDA)</b>, and <b>Lasso variable selection property (LVS)</b>:</summary>